zachpmanson/notes/notes/Projects/COVID-19 Tracker.md

 ---
 tags:
   - dirty-hacks
+  - python
+subtitle: A dashboard for COVID-19 updates in Western Australia.
 ---

-A dashboard for COVID-19 updates in Western Australia.

 ![[covid19_tracker.png]]

 [tracker.zachmanson.com](https://tracker.zachmanson.com) was written in early 2022 to serve as a simple dashboard to visualise the number of COVID-19 infections in Western Australia.